Atomic Kitten: 1998–2001: Formation, Right Now and Katona's first departure

-Atomic Kitten was first conceived in 1998 by English musician Andy McCluskey, best known as the frontman of new wave group Orchestral Manoeuvres in the Dark (OMD).
+The idea of Atomic Kitten was first conceived in 1998 by English musician Andy McCluskey, best known as the frontman of new wave group OMD.
 Karl Bartos of Kraftwerk suggested he create a new band as a vehicle for his songs following the 1996 dissolution of OMD, who had been rendered unfashionable by the prevalence of grunge and indie rock.
 McCluskey founded Atomic Kitten alongside fellow OMD member Stuart Kershaw, and the pair would serve as principal songwriters on the group's studio recordings in the late 1990s and early 2000s.

 The lineup initially featured Liz McClarnon, Kerry Katona, and Heidi Range, but did not have a name.
 In her autobiography Too Much, Too Young: My Story of Love, Survival and Celebrity, Katona mentions that they pondered names such as Exit and Honeyheads, before settling on Automatic Kitten, the name of a fashion label owned by designer Mary Lamb.
 When Katona went home to tell her mother about the band, her mother's friend was unable to pronounce "Automatic Kitten" and kept saying "Atomic Kitten".
 Katona liked the name and told her bandmates about it; they all felt the same way and the name stuck.
-Range later quit after being offered a different record deal, and was replaced by Natasha Hamilton.
+After 8 months of being in the group, Range later quit after being offered a different record deal, and was replaced by Natasha Hamilton in May 1999.
 Range went on to have success with another girl group, the Sugababes.

 The group's debut single, "Right Now", was released in late November 1999 and reached number ten on the UK Singles Chart.
 "See Ya" followed in March 2000 and reached number six.
 Following this initial success, Atomic Kitten performed an Asian tour and achieved their first number-one hit in Asia with "Cradle".
-In 2000 they recorded a cover of "The Locomotion" for the movie Thomas and the Magic Railroad.
+In 2000 they recorded a cover of "The Loco-Motion" for the movie Thomas and the Magic Railroad.
 The album, also titled Right Now, was first released in Japan on 16 March 2000 and released in the United Kingdom on 23 October 2000 following the release of two further singles, "I Want Your Love" and "Follow Me", with a slightly modified tracklist.
-The album's Japanese edition included a rare remix of "Cradle", an early version of "I Want Your Love" titled "All The Right Things", the original version of "Whole Again", which has only Kerry Katona speaking all the verses in the song, while Natasha Hamilton and Liz McClarnon sing the chorus, and a remix of "Right Now".
+The album's Japanese edition included demo versions of "Cradle", "I Want Your Love" (titled "All the Right Things"), "Whole Again" (which has only Kerry Katona speaking all the verses in the song, while Natasha Hamilton and Liz McClarnon sing the chorus), and a rare remix of "Right Now".